(Co)Homology of Lie Algebras via Algebraic Morse Theory: Afterword

 \subsection{Conclusion}

-We saw that there are easily definable matchings on difficult chain complexes, that give surprising insights into the homology table as well as the structure of the chain complex.
-The benefits are theoretical and also computational.
+We saw that there are easily definable matchings on difficult chain complexes (using matrix units), that give surprising insights into the homology table and also the structure of the chain complex.
+The benefits are theoretical as well as computational.
 For instance, the first five columns of the table in \ref{section3} for $\frak{sol}_n$ were computed by brute force, but the sixth required the use of \ref{4.tensor}.
 For later columns, the use of that proposition is key for efficient computations.
 Over ring $\Z$, the set of critical vertices is smaller than the set of all vertices by a factor of about $10$ (because the integer ring has many elements and only two units), but over $\Z_p$ the gain is much bigger (since only one element is a nonunit), especially for large $p$.
-E.g. for the first six columns of the table \ref{3.table}, over $\Z_2$ we have $\tfrac{|\mathrm{rank}\,C_\star|}{|\mathrm{rank}\,\mathring{C}_\star|}\doteq10^2$, over $\Z_3$ we get $\tfrac{|\mathrm{rank}\,C_\star|}{|\mathrm{rank}\,\mathring{C}_\star|}\doteq10^3$, and over $\Z_5$ even $\tfrac{|\mathrm{rank}\,C_\star|}{|\mathrm{rank}\,\mathring{C}_\star|}\doteq10^4$.
+E.g. for the first six columns of the table \ref{3.table}, over $\Z_2$ we have $\tfrac{|\mathrm{rank}\,C_\ast|}{|\mathrm{rank}\,\mathring{C}_\ast|}\doteq10^2$, over $\Z_3$ we get $\tfrac{|\mathrm{rank}\,C_\ast|}{|\mathrm{rank}\,\mathring{C}_\ast|}\doteq10^3$, and over $\Z_5$ even $\tfrac{|\mathrm{rank}\,C_\ast|}{|\mathrm{rank}\,\mathring{C}_\ast|}\doteq10^4$.
 For $\frak{gl}_n^\preceq$ the gain is even higher than for $\frak{sol}_n$: if both have the same number of basis elements $e_{ab}$, then the former has more diagonals $e_{aa}$ that give strict conditions for the critical vertices, so $\mathring{\mathcal{M}}$ for the latter is larger.
 We expect these kinds of arguments to be applicable for many other Lie algebra families, as well as other objects of various (co)homology theories.
+Nice applications of \ref{6.tensor}, with more complicated calculations and explicit generating functions and presentations of cohomology algebras, can be found in \cite[5.1--6.6]{citearticleLampretVavpeticCPLA} and \cite{citearticleLampretVavpeticTTLAS}.